 Like many sea creatures in the world’s oceans, climate change, overfishing, and pollution have an extremely detrimental impact on many marine ecosystems.
 As many sea snails occupy reefs, the reduction of reefs has a direct effect on the sea snail populations.

 When it comes to threats to humans, although the range of sea snails is wide, a large number are poisonous.
 They contain biotoxins that are used as defense mechanisms.
 The most notable of these treacherous snails is the cone snail.
-The cone snail is regarded as the deadliest of all sea snails.
-One cone snail alone has enough venom to kill up to 700 humans.
-The venom of cone snails is to be avoided at all costs.

-Facts about the Sea Snail
+7 More Amazing Facts about Sea Snails

 - Sea snails gravitate towards reef-like environments, where they can attach to rocks or hard surfaces.
 They also burrow in the sandy ocean floor.